ali64Mon/GeographicalLocalityContentDistribution/README.md

 In this regard, we modify basic_cache to accept differnt caches sizes for nodes.
 This is implemented as a map between a node and its corresponding size provided a file.

-Copy GeographicalLocalityContentDistribution.h, client_GeographicalLocality.h and basic_cache.h to ccnsim/include \
+Copy GeographicalLocalityContentDistribution.h, client_GeographicalLocality.h and basic_cache.h to ccnsim/include/ \
-Copy client_GeographicalLocality.cc to ccnsim/src/clients \
+Copy client_GeographicalLocality.cc to ccnsim/src/clients/ \
-Copy GeographicalLocalityContentDistribution.cc to ccnsim/src/content \
+Copy GeographicalLocalityContentDistribution.cc to ccnsim/src/content/ \
-Copy GeographicalLocalityContentDistribution.ned to ccnsim/moduels/contnet\
+Copy GeographicalLocalityContentDistribution.ned to ccnsim/moduels/contnet/ \
-Copy omnetpp.ini to ccnsim \
+Copy omnetpp.ini to ccnsim/ \
-Copy basic_cache.cc to ccnsim/src/node/cache \
+Copy basic_cache.cc to ccnsim/src/node/cache/ \
+Replace Makefile with its original in ccnsim/
 Replace the following  with the one in ccnsim/modles/node/cache/caches.ned \

 	simple base_cache like cache
 	{